 “The other thing we learned,” he continued, “which was a big surprise, was that when the dam reservoir was full, we expected the pressure to push the dam downstream, to cause a rotation downstream.
 In fact, what happened was that the dam tilted slightly upstream between one and four millimeters, which led us to go hunt for the error.”

 Bassman and Cheng were tasked with investigating the unexpected result.
 The team decided to use the Berkeley campus landscape to test measuring techniques and figure out the most accurate way to manage their data from the Hume Lake site.

 To get scans of the campus, Bassman and Cheng loaded a cart with roughly 100 pounds of laser equipment and made their way to the top of campus buildings (including the Campanile) to capture the university’s various views and angles.
 In all, they made 25 individual scans of campus, collecting millions of data points that they stitched with software into a 3-D model.
 Collection of the campus data helped the team devise a registration system using white circular reflectors, like the kind used on traffic signs.
 “We tested just picking points to take measurements, or measuring from reflector to reflector,” Cheng said.
 “We found that reflectors had a lower error.”

-“The whole approach changed when we realized that we could get the best measurements from reflector-to-reflector distances between the control and the actual dam,” he said.
+“We realized that we could get the best measurements from reflector-to-reflector distances between the control and the actual dam,” Kayen said.
 “We learned that here on campus, not up there.”